 Developing an appreciation of being physically active as well as a strong sense of good sportsmanship and a familiarity of a variety of individual and team sports lies at the core of our program.
 In a safe, supportive environment we encourage students of all abilities to reach beyond their comfort zone and work to improve their skill level in each area.
 Regardless of ability, every student is welcome, respected, and accepted for his/her efforts.

-From November through April all students in grades TK-8 participate, gain comfort, and practice skills at the Salem YMCA once a week.
+From November through April all students in grades TK-8 participate, enjoy, and practice skills at the Salem YMCA once a week.
 Each swimmer has a thirty-minute lesson determined by skill level, ranging from first time swimmers to preparing kids for competitive swimming.
-Students of all ages and abilities also practice skills and gain endurance while swimming laps in the lap pools.
-In addition to laps and a lesson, older, more advanced swimmers may help practice skills with beginning swimmers as a big partner.
+Students of all ages and abilities also practice skills and gain endurance while swimming laps.
+In addition to laps and a lesson, older, more advanced swimmers may help beginning swimmers practice skills.
 Swimming encourages individual excellence and promotes health and fitness for life.

 Giving Back – Local and Global Citizenship

-Community service has always been an important part of the Phoenix experience.
-The school’s presence in Salem’s downtown area and its flexible curriculum have positioned the Phoenix to respond to many opportunities in support of the local community.
+Since it’s beginnings in1981, community service has been a significant element of The Phoenix experience.
+The school’s presence in Salem’s downtown area and its flexible curriculum have positioned The Phoenix to respond to countless opportunities in support of the local community.

 Homework becomes a Habit

 At The Phoenix School homework is viewed as a habit, as an opportunity to not only develop academic skills, but to develop organizational skills, to reflect on work accomplished and to choose topics of particular interest to include in an evening’s work.
-It is our hope that homework for each Phoenix student becomes an extension of learning, not something that is added on by school as busywork.
-It includes time for students to pursue topics of personal interest.
+It is our philosophy that homework is an extension of learning, not something that is added on by school as busywork.
+It is a time for students to pursue topics of personal interest.
 There is opportunity for hobbies, family adventures, special experiences and interests to be turned into a piece of homework.
-This means that homework does not end when teachers’ assignments are completed if all the homework time has not been used on a specific night.
+This means that homework does not end when teachers’ assignments are completed if all the nightly homework time has not been used.
 Students are expected to choose–which means they begin a personal choice assignment that may or may not be completed in one night, but may be continued/finished on succeeding nights when required assignments do not take the total allotted homework time.
 Spending a specific time each night, in an atmosphere conducive to study helps students develop a homework habit that makes studying much easier as it becomes more focused and complex in the upper grades, high school and college.